getify/foi-lang/formalization-work/Foi-Specification.md

 **Abstract execution at call time** (after parameter binding):

 1. The seed value is the binding held by **the outermost parameter list's first positional parameter**, regardless of how many tiers the function declares.
-2. The pipeline chain is evaluated per §??? (pipeline semantics) with the seed as initial topic.
+2. The pipeline chain is evaluated per §3.10.12 with the seed as initial topic.
 3. The function's return value is the chain's final stage result.

 **Outermost-seeds rule rationale.** A multi-tier function like `defn f(x)(y) #> stage` seeds the chain with `x`, not `y`.
 Paren-grouping designates only call shape; the function still presents one logical parameter list, and "the first positional" means the first positional.